earthstar-project/earthstar/docs/specification.md

 TODO: length limits on name and bio?

-# Paths and write permissions
+# Paths and Write Permissions

 ## Paths